 Flying ants often seem to appear on the same day in different locations in the UK – flying ant day.

 The appearance of thousands of flying ants is an amazing phenomenon, and you can read more about why ants fly or some general facts about flying ants.

-You may also be interested in our free house spider identification app 'Spider in da house' which is available through the Android and Apple app stores.
-You can read information on common spider species seen indoors, and lots of spider facts.
+You may also like to download our free house spider identification app 'Spider in da house' which is available through the Android and Apple app stores.
+You can read information on common spider species seen indoors and lots of spider facts.